-Parent/Guardian Signature

-Date

-Parent/Guardian Signature

-Date

-Lifegate Christian School 395 Lifegate Lane • Seguin, TX 78155 • (830) 372-0850
+Appendix D - Parent Honor Code

-(Please read and initial each line)I will pray earnestly for Lifegate Christian School.
-I will faithfully attend a Bible-believing Christian church realizing that scripture guides us in this very matter : " not neglecting to meet together, as is the habit of some, but encouraging one another, and all the most as you see the Day drawing near."
+(Please read and initial each line).

+I will pray earnestly for Lifegate Christian School.

+I will faithfully attend a Bible-believing Christian church realizing that scripture guides us in this very matter:

+"... not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near."
 Heb.
+10:25 ESV

-10:25 ESV ire "Train up a child in the way he should go; even when he is old he will not depart from it."
-Ps.22:6 ESV I will cooperate fully in the educational functions of Lifegate Christian School, faithfully attending the parent meetings and corresponding quickly to requests from teachers for conferenceI understand that my child/children will be taught Christianity as defined in the LCS Statement of Faith (see Handbook 2-D) and Position Statements (see Handbook Appendix F & G)I will pay all of my financial obligations to Lifegate Christian School on or before the date due.
-If I am unable to pay on time, I will notify the bookkeeper to make arrangements for paymentIf I become dissatisfied with the school in any respect, I will seek to resolve the matter with the person or persons involved, rather than begin to spread criticism, listen to criticism, or hold a negative attitude in my heart I will seek for the excellence and advancement of Lifegate Christian School in all areas, spiritually, academically, and physically.
+"Train up a child in the way he should go; even when he is old he will not depart from it."
+Ps.22:6 ESV

+I will cooperate fully in the educational functions of Lifegate Christian School, faithfully attending the parent meetings and corresponding quickly to requests from teachers for conference

+I understand that my child/children will be taught Christianity as defined in the LCS Statement of Faith (see Handbook

+2-D) and Position Statements (see Handbook Appendix F & G).

+I will pay all of my financial obligations to Lifegate Christian School on or before the date due.
+If I am unable to pay on time, I will notify the bookkeeper to make arrangements for payment.

+If I become dissatisfied with the school in any respect, I will seek to resolve the matter with the person or persons involved, rather than begin to spread criticism, listen to criticism, or hold a negative attitude in my heart

+I will seek for the excellence and advancement of Lifegate Christian School in all areas, spiritually, academically, and physically.

 I agree to pay for a full semester for my child/children, even if I have to move or for some reason take my children out of Lifegate.
 I realize that staff must be hired by contract, so my obligation is to finish paying for the semester in which my children are currently enrolled.

 I agree to support the school by completing at least 20 service hours (per family).
-Service hours may be completed during athletic events, fundraisers, work projects, tutoring, etc. I understand no progress reports, report cards, transcripts or other such services will be provided unless all tuition and fees are current.
+Service hours may be completed during athletic events, fundraisers, work projects, tutoring, etc.

+I understand no progress reports, report cards, transcripts or other such services will be provided unless all tuition and fees are current.

 No transcripts will be sent until all financial obligations to Lifegate Christian School are paid in full.

 I understand that the fall Parent Orientation meeting is compulsory and at least one parent must attend.

-I understand that there will be a trial period of nine weeks - a "get acquainted" time for students to be certain that Lifegate is right for the student and the student is right for Lifegate I understand if my child is in sports, I will help with the gate and concessions at games.
+I understand that there will be a trial period of nine weeks - a "get acquainted" time for students to be certain that

+Lifegate is right for the student and the student is right for Lifegate

+I understand if my child is in sports, I will help with the gate and concessions at games.

 I will support all fundraisers with my time and my resources.

 At sporting events, I will maintain godly character.

 I have read the parent/student handbook and understand it to be the agreement between school and home.

+Spouse Signature

-Parent/Guardian Signature Date ; Spouse Signature Date •
+Date Date

+Appendix E - Student Honor Code